caleb12hodel/Caleb_Hodel_MAT311_Final/README.md

 python main.py
 ```

-This will load the dataset, perform basic feature engineering, train a simple model and produce visualizations similar to those in the notebook.
+This will load the dataset, perform basic feature engineering, train 3 models and produce visualizations.
 The cleaned data will be written to `data/processed/` and all plots will be displayed interactively.
+To create a pdf based report use our functions in a notebook and export to either pdf or html.